bendash/json_api/Readme.md

 ### Configuration ###

-The configuration is done via TypoScript Setup.
-The extension provides a configuration for FAL files Any Extbase Model you want to retrieve through the API must be configured first.
+The configuration is done via TypoScript.
+The extension provides a configuration for FAL files, however, any Extbase Model you want to retrieve through the API must be configured first.
 The configuration syntax is based on the configuration for extbase's JsonView.

 ```ts